Hsabonchi/Redis-Node/README.md

 - Redis typically holds the whole dataset in memory
 - Redis has also been ranked the #4 NoSQL database in user satisfaction
 - Redis provides a data model that is very unusual compared to a relational database management system (RDBMS).
-- data must be stored in a way which is suitable later for fast retrieval, without help from the database system in form of secondary indexes, aggregations or other common features of traditional RDBMS
+- data must be stored in a way which is suitable later for fast retrieval, without help from the database system in form of secondary indexes, aggregations or other common features of traditional RDBMS.
+- Redis stores data in a key-value format.
+- Redis no tables,no query language and no schema.

+` Note that Redis doesn’t support nested objects.
+All the property values in the object will be coerced into strings before getting stored `.

 #### Installation